oliverkwebb/oliverkwebb.github.io/content/articles/makessg.md

     $(CC) $(CFLAGS) $< -o $@
 ```

-If you run `make main.o`, it will detect that "main.o" matches the pattern
+If you run `make main.o`, make will:

+- Detect that "main.o" matches the pattern rule "%.o"
-rule "%.o", next it will check if the file "main.c" is there.
-If it is not and
+- Check if the file "main.c" is there.
-there is no rule that matches "main.c", it will not know what to do and fail.
+  - If it is not and there is no rule that matches "main.c", it will not know what to do and will fail.
+- Check the modification dates of the files "main.c" and "main.o"
-Otherwise, if the file "main.c" is older than the file "main.o", it will assume
-no changes have been made and there is therefore nothing to be done.
-Then, it
+  - If the file "main.c" is older than the file "main.o", it will assume no changes have been made and there is therefore nothing to be done.
-will run the build command, refereeing to the variable CC (By default "c99"),
+- Execute the build command, referring to the variable CC (By default "c99"),
   passing in the flags CFLAGS, and running this on the prerequisite files name
   "main.c" outputting to our rule name, the file "main.o".

 This is the essence of `make`'s functionality, and is the useful stuff POSIX
 specifies.
 But there are other things in GNU make, like the ability to add a